 Many federal and state agencies require applicants to submit a Preliminary Engineering Report (PER).
 USDA Rural Development, Rural Utilities Service formed a working group in 2012 with other federal agencies to develop an interagency PER template.
 This template streamlines coordination between funding agencies.

 Set-asides from the state DWSRFs fund capacity building activities.
 These upfront planning activities increase eligibility for DWSRF funds.

 Some states fund planning and design work through their program.
 Investment decisions to fund planning and design are made by each state.

-Federal Guide to Infrastructure Planning and Design (PDF)(29 pp, 848 K, About PDF)
+Federal Guide for Infrastructure Planning and Design (pdf) (848.44 KB)

 This community resource guide highlights planning and design programs from eight federal agencies.
 The guide includes principles to inform local and state governments, public and private utilities, planners, and other stakeholders.

 The Congressional Budget Office Report on Federal Investment shows that water infrastructure is funded by local, state, and federal government sources.
 A key financing component for many drinking water and wastewater projects is state and local government funding such as:

 - Municipal bonds.